RalphMao/Docker-for-Researcher/readme.md

 # Docker-for-Researcher

-Docker-for-Researcher (DfR) provides a wrapper script that the advantages of Docker for reproducibility and dependency separation, but makes running everything in docker fast and effortless, just like on the host.
+Docker-for-Researcher (DfR) is a wrapper script that keeps the advantages of Docker for reproducibility and dependency separation, but also makes running everything in docker fast and effortless on the host, like that:

-Suppose you have a code under development at `~/experiment/test.py`.
-On the host machine, it runs with Python-3.5 by `python3 experiment/test.py /test-data`.
-Now you would like to test it with Python-3.9 inside a docker container, as installing Python-3.9 may be cumbersome or conflicting on the host.
-With this repo, you can do it in a single command:
-`dock run py-3.9 python3 experiment/test.py /data-on-host`,
+`dock run <container-tag> python3 experiment/test.py /data-on-host` ,
-where `py-3.9` is the container name that you set up with DfR.
+where `<container-tag>` is a custom container set up by DfR.

 ## Prerequisite